 Adult Program Director

-Stacy Early (searly [at] literacymidsouth [dot] org) is Literacy Mid-South's Adult Program Manager.
-Stacy previously worked in the marketing department at Whole Foods where she leveraged community partnerships with local nonprofits for the company's 5% Day fundraisers.
-Stacy has also volunteered through Volunteer Mid-South as a volunteer coordinator for Sunny Meadows Safe Haven for Pets.
+Stacy Early (searly [at] literacymidsouth [dot] org) is the Adult Program Director for Literacy Mid-South.
+Stacy previously worked in the marketing department at Whole Foods where she leveraged community partnerships with local nonprofits for the company's 5% Day fundraisers and hosted the first ever 10% Day.
 Stacy has also served on the marketing committee for the Memphis Farmer's Market and as Vice Chair of the board of Mid-South Spay and Neuter services.
 Stacy has completed certificate courses in Community Organizing from Mid-South Peace and Justice Center and in Plant Based Nutrition from ECornell.
-She has her associates degree in graphic design and recently became a certified trainer by ProLiteracy and a certified English Forward Trainer by the Literacy Coalition of Central Texas.
+She has her Associate's Degree in Graphic Design, bachelors in Professional Studies, and is a certified trainer by ProLiteracy and a certified English Forward Trainer by the Literacy Coalition of Central Texas.

 Director of Education

 Elisabeth F. Lee (elee [at] literacymidsouth [dot] org) is Director of Education for Literacy Mid-South.
 In this role, Elisabeth works to ensure learners across the Mid-South have access to the high-quality literacy interventions and resources they need to support their literacy development.
 Elisabeth’s efforts towards this goal are multi-faceted, including orchestrating cross-sector partnerships to provide wrap-around services that address the needs of the whole child; creating research-based, preferred practice literacy interventions; and serving as a community and organizational resource for literacy research, development, instruction, intervention, assessment, and policy.